jscoq/jscoq/README.md

 ### What is broken ###

-* Loading ML modules is slow.
+* Loading ML modules is slow (not anymore actually).
-* Loading `.vo` files is slow.
+* Loading `.vo` files is slow (not anymore actually).
-* There surely are threading and performance problems.
+* There are surely are threading and performance problems.
 * `vm_compute` and `native_compute` fall back to regular `compute`.

 ## Documents